gae-init/gae-init-docs/main/templates/guide/guide.md

 ```bash
 $ ./node_modules/.bin/grunt
 ```
-This will provide a watch-daemon which thanks to `livereload.js` which is embedded in the development mode will automatically reload the pages in your browser window when any of the relevant files change.
+This will provide a watch-daemon, which thanks to `livereload.js`, which is embedded in the development mode, will automatically reload the pages in your browser window when any of the relevant files change.
 Cool, eh? ;)

 If the path to grunt seems a bit weird: you can also safely install it globally: